-Heat oven to 180C/fan 160C/gas 4 and make sure there’s a shelf ready in the middle.
-Butter and line the bases of 2 x 20cm round sandwich tins with baking paper.
+Heat oven to 180C/160C fan/gas 4 and make sure there’s a shelf ready in the middle.
+Butter and line the bases of two 20cm round sandwich tins with baking paper.

 Using electric beaters, beat together all the cake ingredients with a pinch of salt until smooth, then spoon into the tins and level the tops.
 Bake for 30 mins or until golden and springy.
 Don’t open the oven before 25 mins cooking time has passed.